nus-cs2113-AY2122S1/ip/docs/README.md

 # User Guide

-Duke is a java application to manage tasks via command line interface (CLI).
-This app is especially beneficial to users who can type fast.
-There is no fancy animations that could cause unwanted delay.
+miniDuke is a chatbot that can manage and track tasks via command line interface (CLI).
+This app is beneficial to users who can type fast.

 ## Contents of User Guide
 - [Quick start](#user-content-quick-start)